planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-In order to see WFS-T in action, we'll need to create some demo requests and then POST them to the server.
+In order to see WFS-T in action, we’ll need to create some demo requests and then POST them to the server.

-While we could use cURL for this, GeoServer has a built-in "Demo Request Builder" that has some templates that we can use.
-We'll be using this interface.
+While we could use cURL for this, GeoServer has a built-in “Demo Request Builder” that has some templates that we can use.
+We’ll be using this interface.

-To access the Demo Request Builder, click on Demos in the GeoServer web interface, and then select Demo requests.
+Access the Demo Request Builder by clicking Demos in the GeoServer web interface, and then selecting Demo requests.

 Select any one of the items in the Request box to see the type of POST requests that are available.
 (Any of the requests whose title ends in .xml is a POST request.
-If the ending is .url, it is a GET request, which doesn't concern us here.)
+If the ending is .url, it is a GET request, which doesn’t concern us here.)

 --------------------------------------------------